RouHim/steamcmd-wine-container-image/README.md

 # steamcmd-wine-container-image

-This base container image provides steamcmd and the latest wine as a secure container image
+This base container image provides steamcmd and the latest wine 64 bit as a secure container image.

 ## How to use as a base image